sdhfgfhgf/fpga-bcd-timer/README.md

-Perfect.
-Here’s your final README.md update with the actual demo image and your description integrated clearly and professionally:

-⸻

 ⏱️ Accurate FPGA Verilog BCD Counter

 This project implements a 4-digit BCD (Binary-Coded Decimal) counter in Verilog with near-accurate real-time intervals.
 Developed as part of APSC 262 – Digital Logic Design at UBC.